-While the Washington state system of support for National Board Certification means our state rate is higher, there is still a chance that a candidate may go through all five years of candidacy and still not certify with NBPTS.
+Even though the Washington system of support for National Board Certification means that our state's certification rate is higher, there is still a chance that a candidate may go through all five years of candidacy and not certify with NBPTS.
 While this is not meant to discourage a teacher or counselor from going through the process, it is important information to have before entering the process.

 Guide to National Board Certification

-Produced by NBPTS, the guide covers the assessment process, fields of certification, scholarships and rewards, how to apply, and who to contact for more information.
+Produced by NBPTS, this guide covers the assessment process, timeline, fields of certification, scholarships and rewards, how to apply, and who to contact for more information:

 Among the benefits, National Board Certification offers higher salary potential, strengthens teaching practice, and helps students succeed.
-In WA state, teachers holding National Board Certification:
+In Washington state, teachers holding National Board Certification:

-- Will be paid, on an annual basis and in a lump sum a bonus of $5,000 and an additional “challenging schools” bonus of up to $5,000 (subject to the legislative conditions and limitations).
+- Will be paid, on an annual basis and in a lump sum, a bonus of $5,505 and an additional “Challenging Schools” bonus of up to $5,000 (subject to the legislative conditions and limitations).

-- Are eligible for 45 clock hours upon “completion” (completion is determined by OSPI and NBPTS verification of candidates submitting 4 scorable components) of the National Board process and an additional 45 clock hours upon certification.
+- Are eligible for 50 clock hours upon “completion” of each component (completion is determined by OSPI and NBPTS verification) of the National Board process and an additional 200 clock hours for renewal.

 - National Board Certification and Your Washington State Teaching Certificate